 Since her return to Asia in 1995, Yingxi has advised multinational corporations, private equity funds, and Chinese companies on a wide range of strategic and financial in-bound and out-bound investment, acquisition, restructuring and joint venture projects in various industries.
 Prior to her relocation, Yingxi practiced for more than six years as a corporate finance lawyer at a large law firm in the United States.
 She has represented many high-technology companies and financial institutions in mergers and acquisitions, public offerings and private placements and other general corporate and commercial matters.

-Yingxi has been recognized by Chambers Global in 2010 to 2012 and Chamber Asia from 2009 to 2012.
+Yingxi has been recognized as a leading practitioner in Chambers Global (2010-2014) and Chambers Asia (2009-2014).
 Clients commented that Yingxi has “the unique ability to bridge the cultural and communication divide between the USA and China” and is “a diligent and thoughtful lawyer, with deep legal knowledge,” citing her “distinguished profile in strategic investments, acquisition restructuring and joint venture projects.”
 She also has been featured in The American Lawyer and was identified by the Leading Lawyers Survey as one of Asia’s leading business lawyers.
 She has appeared on CNBC and has been interviewed frequently by other news media such as the New York Law Journal, China Daily, Business Weekly (a China Daily publication) and Global Entrepreneur.

 - American Securities LLC in its acquisition of Unifrax I LLC, a leading global manufacturer of ceramic fiber insulation products with more than 2,000 people and 25 manufacturing facilities worldwide.